 What programming language does a business analyst need to know?

-Is SQL required for business analyst?
+Is SQL required for a business analyst?

-SQL proficiency is not essential for the majority of business analyst professions.
+SQL proficiency is optional for the majority of business analyst professions.
 According to Glassdoor statistics, just 27% of business analyst job advertisements include SQL as a necessity, while 73% do not.
 However, this need for SQL is contingent upon a company’s size, professional experience level, and capacity to give on-the-job SQL training.

 Do business analysts need to know SQL?

-Whereas many business analysts may do without ever writing a word of code, being able to construct and comprehend SQL queries significantly increases your effectiveness as a BA.
+Different from what many business analysts may do without ever writing a word of code, being able to construct and comprehend SQL queries significantly increases your effectiveness as a BA.

 Who Earns More BA or QA?